jasmine/jasmine-npm/README.md

 [![Build Status](https://circleci.com/gh/jasmine/jasmine-npm.svg?style=shield)](https://circleci.com/gh/jasmine/jasmine-npm)
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fjasmine%2Fjasmine-npm.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Fjasmine%2Fjasmine-npm?ref=badge_shield)

-# The Jasmine Module
+# The Jasmine Package

-The `jasmine` module is a command line interface and supporting code for running [Jasmine](https://github.com/jasmine/jasmine) specs under Node.
+The `jasmine` package is a command line interface and supporting code for running [Jasmine](https://github.com/jasmine/jasmine) specs under Node.

 The core of jasmine lives at https://github.com/jasmine/jasmine and is `jasmine-core` in npm.

 ## Contents

-This module allows you to run Jasmine specs for your Node.js code.
+This package allows you to run Jasmine specs for your Node.js code.
 The output will be displayed in your terminal by default.

 ## Documentation